 - A fee of $159.75 CAD plus taxes is required.
 This is the “G1 licence package” fee and includes the cost of sitting a written knowledge test, your first road test, which graduates you from a G1 to a G2 licence, and a five-year licencing fee.
 This fee is payable at the time of application.
 If you are booking online, you can prepay the fee, otherwise payment is made at all DriveTest Centres.

-- To apply, visit a DriveTest Centre or Travel Point (this is a temporary DriveTest Centre in areas of Ontario where there is no regional centre) at the day and time of appointment.
+- To apply, visit a DriveTest Centre or Travel Point (this is a temporary DriveTest Centre in areas of Ontario where there is no regional centre) on the day and time of appointment.

 - At your appointment, you’ll be required to show valid, original proof of your legal age, date of birth and signature.
 You’ll also be asked questions about your health to assess whether there are any medical conditions that would make it unsafe for you to drive and do an eye exam.